What Languages do People Speak in UAE [Updated]

 Some educational institutions in the largest cities of the UAE offer Mandarin as an additional language.
 Similarly, when you visit shopping malls, hotels, and restaurants, you will find people communicating in Mandarin.
 For example, when you visit the Dubai Mall, different shops feature signage in this language.

 UAE is one of the most beautiful countries in the gulf region.
-Most of the population in the UAE are expatriates.
+Most of the population in the UAE are expatriates from different countries.
 These people come to the country for business, trade, and tourism.
+In the UAE, people commonly use Arabic, English, Hindi/Urdu, and Mandarin for communication.
+Although English is widely used in the country, it is important to learn the language of the region and its cultural diversity.
 Expatriates speak different languages, but the most common ones are English, Hindi, Urdu, Mandarin, Bengali, Farsi, and Malayalam.